rapidsai/docker/cuvs-bench/README.md

 - `DATA_FOLDER=path/to/store/results/and/data`: Results and datasets will be written to this host folder.
 - `-u $(id -u)`: This flag allows the container to use the host user for permissions
-- `rapidsai/cuvs-bench:26.04a-cuda13-py3.13`: Image to use, either `cuvs-bench` or `cuvs-bench-datasets`, cuVS version, CUDA version, and Python version.
+- `rapidsai/cuvs-bench:26.04a-cuda13-py3.13`: Image to use, `cuvs-bench`, cuVS version, CUDA version, and Python version.
 - "--dataset deep-image-96-angular": Dataset name(s).
 See https://docs.rapids.ai/api/cuvs/nightly/cuvs_bench for more details.
 - "--normalize": Whether to normalize the dataset, leave string empty ("") to not normalize.
 - "--algorithms cuvs_cagra": What algorithm(s) to use as a ; separated list, as well as any other argument to pass to `cuvs_bench.run`.